Reachability Verification Based Reliability Assessment for Deep Reinforcement Learning Controlled Robotics and Autonomous Systems: Introduction

 The main contributions of this paper include:

-\textit{a)} \yi{A two-level assessment framework is designed to assess the reliability of DRL algorithms.
-Reachability analysis formally verifies the safety of trajectories starting from an initial state at the local level, while overall reliability claims are supported statistically at the global level across initial states. }
+\textit{a)} A two-level analysis framework is designed to assess the reliability of DRL algorithms with a focus on reachability verification.
+Reachability analysis formally verifies the safety of trajectories starting from an initial state at the local level, while overall reliability claims are supported statistically at the global level across initial states.

-\textit{b)} \yi{At the local level, the state-of-the-art reachability verification tool POLAR \cite{huang2021polar} is integrated and optimised for faster computation and tighter bounded results.
-Meanwhile, OP is introduced and approximated to support a global level reliability claims. }
+\textit{b)} At the local level, the state-of-the-art reachability verification tool POLAR \cite{huang2021polar} is integrated and optimised for faster computation (about 19x faster than POLAR) and tighter bounded results.
+Meanwhile, OP is introduced and approximated to support global-level reliability claims.

-\textit{c)} A publicly accessible repository of our method with all source code, datasets, experiments and a real-world case study based on BlueRov2 unmanned underwater vehicles (UUVs).
+\textit{c)} \R{A publicly accessible repository of our method with all source code, datasets, experiments and a real-world case study based on BlueRov2 Unmanned Underwater Vehicle (UUV) is provided.}

-\yi{The rest of this paper is organised as follows.
-The mathematical preliminaries used in this paper are summarised in Section \ref{sec_preliminaries}.
-A detailed two-level verification algorithm is demonstrated in Section \ref{sec_alg}, including local-level reachability analysis and global-level statistical analysis.
-Simulation results and corresponding discussion are presented in Section \ref{sec_sim}.
-Finally, Section \ref{sec_con} concludes this paper.}